Dudleian lectures

 The Dudleian lectures are a series of prestigious lectures on religion at Harvard University, where they are the oldest endowed lectureship.

-They were held annually and without interruption from 1755 to 1857 when they were suspended by the board of trustees "in order that the Fund, now in their judgment insufficient to support the charge of the same, may accumulate."
-They began again in 1888.
+History

 The lectures were endowed by Paul Dudley in 1750 with a sum of £133 6s 8d.
 Dudley specified that the topic of the lectures should rotate among four themes, so that students would hear each one before graduation: